The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 All right, here it is.

-Uh this is from an interview that Senator Biden gave with the New York Observer.
+This is from an interview that Senator Biden gave with the New York Observer.

 I mean, you got the first sort of mainstream African American who is articulate and bright and clean and nice looking guy.

-Uh articulate, bright, clean, nice looking guy.
+Articulate, bright, clean, nice-looking guy.

-He is the first mainstream African American who is articulate.
+He is the first mainstream African-American who is articulate.

 He is the first mainstream African American who is bright.